cisco/mindmeld/source/userguide/auto_annotator.rst

 .. note::

    The examples in this section require the :doc:`HR Assistant <../blueprints/hr_assistant>` blueprint application.
 To get the app, open a terminal and run ``mindmeld blueprint hr_assistant``.
+   Examples related to the MultiLingualAnnotator require the :doc:`Health Screening <../blueprints/screening_app>` blueprint application.
+To get the app, open a terminal and run ``mindmeld blueprint hr_assistant``

 .. warning::